PseudoDevs/IamGhost/bbmd4.md

-Last updated: 2024-04-08 07:44:17
+Last updated: 2024-04-08 07:44:54
-Random Quote: Love can’t be timed.
-It has to be lived. - Berlin
+Random Quote: The more you move up in the world, the more enemies you make. - Rue Bennett